UPPMAX/UPPMAX-documentation/docs/cluster_guides/project_management.md

   -s, --slow            Deprecated.
 Previously ran 'du' command
 ```

 - [Display the disk quota on the more detailed level](storage/disk_quota_more.md)

+### Other

+How do I specify that I do not need my large datasets to be backed up?

+???- question "How do I specify that I do not need my large datasets to be backed up?"

+    If you create a folder named ``nobackup``, inside _any_ folder, then all data stored inside this folder will not be backed-up.

+    Simply move (``mv`` or ``rsync``) your data into a folder with the proper name.

+    Also note that all projects  have a separate nobackup folder under the ``/proj/xyz/`` hierarchy (and also under the ``/proj/xyz/private/`` hierarchy) with a separate quota limit than the ordinary backed up project folder.
+You can read more about this in our [disk storage guide](storage/disk_storage_guide.md).

- - ???- question "What is this 'glob' folder in my home folder?"
+???- question "What is this 'glob' folder in my home folder?"

     - The glob directory found in your home has been deprecated since early 2017.
     - It is now a normal directory and shared your default 32GByte sized home.